Hotel Front Desk Agent

 Why do hotels ask how many guests will be staying in the room?
 What difference does it make to the hotel whether it's 1, 2, or 5?
 It's still just one room.

-Asked by biggz about 12 years ago
+Asked by biggz over 12 years ago

 As far as I know we have to for a variety of reasons: 1.
 Fire code in each locality specifies how many people can occupy a room in a building, this is specified when the building is inspected and brought up to code.
 2. Hotel policy - A. To make sure that each occupant is paying their fair share to stay which protects the hotel's bottom line.
 B. To make sure that the likelihood of a party or other potential disturbance or unsafe event is decreased.
 Do people get around this policy by just putting "1" on the number of occupants and then bringing in six friends through the back door?
 Of course!
 But if they create a disturbance, I have that reservation stating it's only for 1, and our security officer can reference that when he knocks on the door to investigate.